tinalexander/tinalexander.github.io/pages/2023/08-august.md

 # August 28, 2023

+## FDA spokesperson on COVID tests and BA.2.86

+- **Source:** email from James McKinney
+- **Date:** received August 28, 2023

+> Based upon available information at this time, the FDA believes that most existing tests used to detect COVID-19 appear to be effective with this variant.
+The FDA maintains our relationship with NIH’s RADx program and utilizes their abilities and expertise when appropriate.
+Not exclusive to our partnership with NIH, the FDA continues to conduct analyses to identify tests for which performance may be impacted for known SARS-CoV-2 variants.
+The agency will update this page when significant new information becomes available, including when the FDA's analyses identify tests for which performance may be impacted for known SARS-CoV-2 variants.

 ## Cleveland Clinic spokesperson on COVID testing after BA.2.86 detection

 - **Source:** email from Halle Bishop of Cleveland Clinic